SimonZutterman/CHOOSE-Plug-in/README.md

 7) shut down Eclipse and restart

 ***The resulting graphical editor from S.Zutterman's Master Thesis at University Ghent - Faculty of Business and Economics.
-"Development of a tool for business architecture modeling in Eclipse" (S.Zutterman; Prof.Dr.G.Poels; M.Beernaert***
+"Development of a tool for business architecture modeling in Eclipse" (S.Zutterman; Prof.Dr.G.Poels; M.Bernaert***